 Be sure to have well-draining soil wherever these grasses are to take root.

 Fortunately, maiden grasses sit pretty most of the year without needing much in the way of care.
 While the grass may brown after late fall, it is not usually until early winter that it sheds and requires its annual trimming.

 Tie back the grass once it has browned and dried, and lob off to the 10″ inch marker.

 Be sure to wear long sleeves and gloves to protect your skin from the sharp edges of the grass.

 Growing Maiden Grasses

 In late winter or early spring, the grass may show signs of dying out in the central area of the plant.
 It signals that it is the right time to take a sampling of a mature plant to transplant.

 Cut a few individual plants from the one main root of grasses to plant separately.
 Usually, this will be necessary every few years.

-Enjoy the tall graceful presence of maiden grass, which grows anywhere from 6′ to 10′ feet tall.
+Enjoy the tall graceful presence of maiden grass, which grows in full sun anywhere from 6′ to 10′ feet tall.